forrestjgq/lsp/thread/pwpt/pthread3.md

 Now that we have added condition variables to our arsenal of threaded programming tools, we will solve that problem.
 The new version, creatively named `alarm_cond.c`, uses a timed condition wait rather than sleep to wait for an alarm expiration time.
 When main inserts a new entry at the head of the list, it signals the condition variable to awaken `alarm_thread` immediately.
 The `alarm_thread` then requeues the alarm on which it was waiting, to sort it properly with respect to the new entry, and tries again.

-Part 1 shows the declarations for `alarm_cond.c`.
-There are two additions to this section, compared to `alarm_mutex.c`: a condition variable called `alarm_cond` and the `current_alarm` variable, which allows main to determine the expiration time of the alarm on which `alarm_thread` is currently waiting.
-The `current_alarm` variable is an optimization-main does not need to awaken `alarm_thread` unless it is either idle, or waiting for an alarm later than the one main has just inserted.
+[21,23] Part 1 shows the declarations for `alarm_cond.c`.
+There are two additions to this section, compared to `alarm_mutex.c`: a condition variable called `alarm_cond` and the `current_alarm` variable, which allows `main` to determine the expiration time of the alarm on which `alarm_thread` is currently waiting.
+The `current_alarm` variable is an optimization-`main` does not need to awaken `alarm_thread` unless it is either idle, or waiting for an alarm later than the one `main` has just inserted.

 ```c
 /** alarm_cond.c part 1 declarations */